ubccsss/ubccsss.org/content/events/2018-01-12-board-game-night.md

 **FREE DRINKS, FREE FOOD**

 Want to socialize with other CS students?
 The CSSS Board Games Night is a place to meet new friends and bond over some fun board games!
 Come for free snacks and a great time!

-When:

-Friday, January 12, 2018 - 18:00 to 20:00

-Where:

-Pacific Poke Cafe/Old Reboot Cafe in ICICS